 - What to do in Cologne: Top attractions & best places to visit

-- Where to stay: The best hotels for sightseeing in Cologne
+- Where to stay in Cologne for sightseeing

 What to do in Cologne: Top attractions & best places to visit